Multi-Feed Soap Dispenser Systems: How One Reservoir Supplies Multiple Automatic Dispensers

 System components and basic operation

-- Distribution tubing feeding each dispenser
+- Soap travels through distribution tubing to each dispenser

-- Visual or electronic level indication
+- Visual or electronic level indication supports maintenance planning

 Why multi-feed systems are specified in commercial restrooms